unioslo/tsd-file-api/containers/README.md

 ### `test/Dockerfile`

-Installs the package and all its dependencies (including development dependencies).
-Intended for use in running the package's test suite.
+Installs all of the package's dependencies, including development dependencies, except for the tsdfileapi package itself (before runtime).
+Intended for use in running the package's test suite and [local development](../DEVELOPMENT.md#alternative-container-based-development-setup).